Non-QM Loan in Texas: Affordable Path to Homeownership

 3. Is it possible to buy a home in Texas after bankruptcy or credit issues?

 Yes.
-Some Non-QM loans in Texas allow shorter waiting periods after bankruptcy or foreclosure-sometimes as little as 12 months-helping buyers rebuild their path to homeownership faster.
+Some Non-QM loans in Texas allow shorter waiting periods after bankruptcy or foreclosure-sometimes as little as 12 months-which may allow consideration after documented financial recovery, depending on lender guidelines.

 4. What if my Debt-to-Income ratio is higher than conventional loan limits?

-If your DTI goes beyond what traditional lenders allow (usually 43%), a Non-QM loan in Texas may permit up to 50%, making it easier to qualify-especially for first-time or self-employed buyers.
+If your DTI goes beyond what traditional lenders allow (usually 43%), a Non-QM loan in Texas may permit up to 50%, which may provide additional flexibility for borrowers whose DTI exceeds conventional program limits.

 5. Do I need large assets to qualify for a flexible mortgage program in Texas?